decacis/godot_oculus_platform/docs/functions/user.md

 Launches a block flow to block the user associated with the given `user_id`.
 The user/player can then decide to block or cancel the request.

-**Returs:** A `GDOculusPlatformPromise` will contain an `Dictionary` reflecting the choices of the user/player.
+**Returns:** A `GDOculusPlatformPromise` will contain an `Dictionary` reflecting the choices of the user/player.
 The function will error with a message if an error occured.

 Example response:
 ``` json linenums="1"